2025 Call for Proposals

 Enrollment of Presenters & Reviewers

 All presenters must have an account with the Mentoring Institute.
 If you are new to our community, please click here to create an account.
-If you are a previous presenter or participant, there is no need to create an account or use previous credentials to log in to the Mentoring Institute’s website.
+If you are a previous presenter or participant, please use your previous credentials to log in to the Mentoring Institute’s website.
 Click on My Conference and submit abstract

 Submission of Abstract for Review

-Presentation of Research.
 The four parts of the 300-word abstract should include (1) Style of presentation & Introduction of topic, (2) Conceptual or theoretical framework, (3) Methodology, and (4) Outcomes and discussion.
-Each of the four parts is limited to 75 words each.
+Each of the four parts is limited to 75 words.

-Presentation of Program, Model, or Project.
 The four parts of the 300-word abstract should include (1) Style of presentation & Introduction of the topic; (2) Relevant research, concepts, and theories supporting the development of the program, model, or project; (3) Context; (4) Outcomes and discussion.
-Each of the four parts is limited to 75 words each.
+Each of the four parts is limited to 75 words.

 Expectations for Accepted Presentations

-Individual or lead authors of group presentations will be notified of their acceptance by April 30, 2024.
-Additional instructions for paper submissions will be provided to you following notice of acceptance.
+Individual or lead authors of group presentations will be notified of their acceptance by April 30, 2025.

 Presentation

-Presenters are assigned a 45-minute slot; we suggest a TED Talk format for the first 30 minutes of the presentation, 10 minutes for Q&A, and 5 minutes for the session's evaluation.
+Accepted authors are assigned a 45-minute slot; we suggest a TED Talk format for the first 30 minutes of the presentation, 10 minutes for Q&A, and 5 minutes for the session's evaluation

 Paper Development

-Submission of a 5–7-page paper on the topic of your presentation is mandatory no later than May 30, 2024.
-Papers will be peer-reviewed and published in the online journal The Chronicle of Mentoring and Coaching.
+Submission of a 5–7-page paper on the topic of your presentation is mandatory no later than May 30, 2025.
+Papers will be peer-reviewed and published in the online journal The Chronicle of Mentoring and Coaching

 Review of Paper Submissions

-Each accepted abstract author must review 2-3 papers between June 1 – 30, 2024.
-All authors, presenters, and reviewers will use the individual sign-in and password used to create their account.
+Each accepted author must review 2-3 papers between June 1 – 30, 2025.
+All authors, presenters, and reviewers will use the individual sign-in and password to create their account.
+Please avoid multiple accounts – if you have more than one account, contact The Mentoring Institute at mentor@unm.edu to consolidate your accounts and get streamlined access to your assigned papers for review.

 Presenter Registration